 - While the pasta is cooking, pour 2 teaspoon of olive oil into a large non-stick skillet over medium-high heat.
 Pat the shrimp dry and sprinkle with salt and pepper.

 - When oil is shimmering, add the peeled, deveined shrimp in an even layer with each shrimp touching the skillet.
 Do not stir for 1 minute (to brown one side).

 - Flip the shrimp over and turn heat to medium.
 Cook shrimp till it's not translucent, 1-2 minutes - do not over cook, they will continue cooking a bit when you add them to the sauce later.
 Remove shrimp to a bowl and then make the sauce.

 - Drain the roasted red peppers.
-Place the peppers, softened cream cheese, 1/4 tsp of salt, 1/4 tsp of pepper, broth, garlic, milk and cayenne pepper into a blender or food processor and process until smooth.
+Place the peppers, softened cream cheese, ¼ teaspoon of salt, ¼ teaspoon of pepper, broth, garlic, milk and cayenne pepper into a blender or food processor and process until smooth.

 - Pour the sauce into the pan in which you cooked the shrimp and turn heat to medium-low.
 Cook and stir for 4-5 minutes until sauce is heated and slightly thickened.

 - Pour out any juice that has accumulated with the shrimp, then add the shrimp into the sauce.
 Stir until coated and let cook for 1-2 minutes.
 Add salt and pepper to taste.

 - Serve sauce over pasta and sprinkle with basil if desired.